UAE Derby

 The UAE Derby is a Group 2 flat horse race in the United Arab Emirates for three-year-old thoroughbreds run over a distance of 1,900 metres (approximately 9.5 furlongs) on dirt at Meydan Racecourse in Dubai.
 It takes place annually during the Dubai World Cup Night on the last Saturday in March.

 It was first run in 2000 and attained Group 2 status two years later.
 The distance of the race was increased to 2,000 metres (10 furlongs) in 2002, before reverting to 1,800 metres in 2004, and increased again to 1,900 meters in 2010.
 The race is open to both Northern and Southern Hemisphere three-year-olds.

 The UAE Derby currently offers a purse of US$2.5 million.
-From 2013, the race receives Kentucky Derby points and is now considered a major preparatory race for the Kentucky Derby.
+Considered a major race leading up to the Kentucky Derby in the United States, the top UAE Derby finishers received Kentucky Derby points from 2013 until 2024.
+Starting in 2025, the UAE Derby will be part of a separate series of Kentucky Derby prep races covering Europe and the Middle East.